e1kfL0ck/writeups/HTB/Lantern/README.md

     arguments BLOB);
 ```

-So we will be mostly interested with the ebpf table.
+So we will be mostly interested with the eBPF table.
 Let's take a closer look :

 ```bash
 sqlite> SELECT * FROM ebpf LIMIT 15;